Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/7th-level/symbol-2024.md

   - S
   - M
 material: "powdered diamond worth 1,000+ gp, which the spell consumes"
-duration: "Until Dispelled Or Triggered
+duration: "Until Dispelled Or Triggered"
-cast_time: "1 Minute
+cast_time: "1 Minute"
 description: |
   You inscribe a harmful glyph either on a surface (such as a section of floor or wall) or within an object that can be closed (such as a book or chest).
 The glyph can cover an area no larger than 10 feet in diameter.
 If you choose an object, it must remain in place; if it is moved more than 10 feet from where you cast this spell, the glyph is broken, and the spell ends without being triggered.
 The glyph is nearly imperceptible and requires a successful Wisdom (Perception) check against your spell save DC to notice.
 When you inscribe the glyph, you set its trigger and choose which effect the symbol bears: Death, Discord, Fear, Pain, Sleep, or Stunning.
 Each one is explained below.